-A provision has been made for the Council's estimated share of the costs of recent housing site developments around Burnley.
-The payment is dependent on whether the planned number of properties will be achieved.
-This is the maximum sum to which the Council may be liable.
+A provision was made for the Council's estimated share of the costs of recent housing site developments around Burnley.
+The payment was dependent on whether the planned number of properties were achieved.
+The full value of the provision was utilised in 2020/21.